 An area that has implemented automation projects and intends to walk the path of continuous improvement.

-These two different stages reflects the maturity of the area that selects possible candidates for test case automation.
+These two different stages reflect the maturity of the area that selects possible candidates for test case automation.

-For areas of type “a” a range of possibilities is opened up:
+For areas of type A, a range of possibilities is available:

 - Manage the execution of the generated scripts on the basis of the selected candidates scenarios or integrate them with other tools that can run them.

-should be considered when selecting candidates for automation, depending on the type of scenario that has to be tested.
+Here are some factors that should be considered when selecting candidates for automation, depending on the type of scenario that has to be tested: